-This Recovery Plan has been agreed between the Trustee of the Plan and Nuclear Decommissioning Authority ("the Lead Employer").
+This Recovery Plan has been agreed between the Trustee of the Plan and Direct Rail Services Limited ("the Employer").
+The Employer has given its consent for this Recovery Plan to be signed on its behalf by the Lead Employer (Nuclear Decommissioning Authority).